aquasecurity/terraform-gcp-onboarding/examples/organization-same-project-list/README.md

 ## What's Happening

+1. The `aqua_gcp_cspm_iam` module is called to create the CSPM IAM resources once per organization.
-1. The `aqua_gcp_onboarding` module is called for each GCP project specified in the `projects_list` variable to provision the necessary resources (service accounts, roles, networking, etc.).
+2. The `aqua_gcp_onboarding` module is called for each GCP project specified in the `projects_list` variable to provision the necessary resources (service accounts, roles, networking, etc.).
-2. The `aqua_gcp_project_attachment` module is called for each specified GCP project to create the required IAM resources and trigger the Aqua API to onboard the project.
+3. The `aqua_gcp_project_attachment` module is called for each specified GCP project to create the required IAM resources and trigger the Aqua API to onboard the project.

 ## Outputs